-In 2022 the Board of Directors consisted of seven members, of which two were employee representatives (not elected by the

-AGM), with no alternates.
-At the 2022 Annual General Meeting Mikael Worning, Christer Fåhraeus, Åsa Hedin and Stefan Wolf were re-elected and Ann-Charlotte Jarleryd was elected as Board Members.
+In 2023 the Board of Directors consisted of seven members, of which two were employee representatives (not elected by the AGM), with no alternates.
+At the 2023 Annual General Meeting Mikael Worning, Christer Fåhraeus, Stefan Wolf and Ann-Charlotte Jarleryd were re-elected and Louise Armstrong-Denby was elected as Board Members. Åsa Hedin left the Board of Directors.
 Mikael Worning was re-elected as Chair of the Board.
 Markus Jonasson Kristoffersson and Kent Stråhlen were appointed as board members by the unions.

 The members of the Board have great experience and competence in medicine and technology as well as business and international operations.

 The composition of the Board complies with the requirements of the Code regarding independent members.
-The information that is to be provided under point 10.2 of the Code concerning members of the Board can be found on page 54.
+The information that is to be provided under point 10.2 of the Code concerning members of the Board can be found on page 42.